How to Measure DORA Metrics: A Practical Guide

 Build vs buy

-The DIY path is a data pipeline: extract workflow runs and Git events on a schedule, normalise them into a warehouse table, join with incident data from your on-call system, compute the four metrics with SQL, render the result in a BI tool.
+The DIY path is a data pipeline: extract workflow runs and Git events on a schedule, normalise them into a warehouse table, join with incident data from your on-call system, compute the five metrics with SQL, render the result in a BI tool.
 This works well if you already have a data team and existing warehouse infrastructure.
 It is a significant ongoing investment if you do not.
 Every provider API change, every incident tool migration, and every schema drift becomes maintenance for the team that owns the pipeline.

 The buy path trades that maintenance for a subscription.
-Anything in the DORA-metrics category will calculate the four metrics automatically from your providers, with the trade-off that you are accepting a vendor's definitions unless the tool lets you configure them.
+Anything in the DORA-metrics category will calculate the five metrics automatically from your providers, with the trade-off that you are accepting a vendor's definitions unless the tool lets you configure them.

 How CI/CD Watch measures DORA metrics